Step 4: Outputting Acceleration Sensor and Rate Gyro States¶

 auto w = w_sum / sensingSteps;

-Note that The values of these variables are all initialized to zero in the following code in the initialize function.
+Note that these variables are initialized to zero in the initialize function:

 dv_sum.setZero();